Inspired by The Contemporary

 The wonderful colours of the rainbow inspired this collection.
 Nature’s elements of sun and rain create a magical arc of colour in the sky.
 In awe of this magnificent sight, the Vikings believed rainbows to be a bridge between earth and heaven.
 The intense colours of the rainbow, a feature of the wide open Orkney skyline, provide a rich palate for this stunning collection.

 These elegant free flowing designs were inspired by the natural ripples found on sand after water has passed over it.

 On a particularly memorable holiday, Sheila found the constant motion of the water very calming as she looked out to sea.

 Growing up in Orkney Scotland, the shoreline has given Sheila a life long interest in the natural forms of rocks and pebbles.
 Whilst at Art College in Edinburgh in the mid 1960's, she found a lapidary club to cut and polish some of the shoreline stones she had collected.
 The first piece of jewellery Sheila ever made was a ring set with Iona marble, which she had cut from a pebble.

 Inspired by the movement, harmony and balance of music in its infinite forms and moods.

-This design was inspired by the ever moving motion of the tides in the Pentland Firth between Orkney and Caithness.
-Flowing interlocking filaments in silver and gold echo the strength and timeless motion of the tide.
+This design was inspired by the ever-moving motion of the tides in the Pentland Firth between Orkney and Caithness.

 Sheila’s original designs are hand enamelled on layers of silver and gold wires.
 Delicate free flowing gem set forms reflect the natural wild grasses of the windswept northern landscape in Caithness and the Orkney Islands.